 Below is a list of frequently asked questions and answers we hear at Capper Foundation.
 If you have another question or would like to request more information about Capper Foundation, feel free to use our online form to contact us.
 Thanks for your interest!

-As Kansas’ premier service provider for infants, children, teens and adults with disabilities, an array of life enhancing programs and services are available.
-Pediatric therapies, Adult Day-Residential-Job Employment and training and development for families and professionals help individuals with disabilities thrive and enhance their development toward independence.
+As Kansas’ premier service provider for infants, children, teens, and adults with disabilities, an array of life-enhancing programs and services are available.
+Pediatric Therapies, Adult Day, and Residential Services, and training and development for families and professionals help individuals with disabilities thrive and enhance their development toward independence.

 No. We serve a wide range of disabilities, both visible and invisible.
 Across the state of Kansas, we remove physical, cultural, attitudinal and legal obstacles so people with disabilities have every opportunity to live meaningful and productive lives, on their own terms.
 We exist to provide the best services and opportunities for people with disabilities of all ages.